 Remarkably accurate for the money, the HD-206’s measure up more than favourably to much pricier peers.
-The bass response in particular is rich and crisp, with plenty of detail also to be found in the mids and highs - making these potentially some of the best guitar amp headphones if you're of the axe shredding persuasion.
+We found the bass response in particular to be rich and crisp, with plenty of detail also to be found in the mids and highs - making these potentially some of the best guitar amp headphones if you're of the axe shredding persuasion.

 The hypoallergenic ear pads are more than adequate for blocking out extraneous noise whether in the studio or out on the move, and at this price, you need never fear recklessly throwing these in your laptop bag.
 Grab a pair before Sennheiser realise how good they are and raise the price.

-Another long-standing studio favourite, HD-25’s are acclaimed by pros for their ability to handle high sound pressure levels and deliver excellent sound reproduction.
-A stalwart of DJ booths thanks to their split headband, rotatable earpieces and reputation for durability, the HD-25 delivers punchy and accurate sound in a lightweight yet robust package.
+Another long-standing studio favourite of ours, HD-25’s are acclaimed by pros for their ability to handle high sound pressure levels and deliver excellent sound reproduction.
+A stalwart of the DJ booth thanks to their split headband, rotatable earpieces and reputation for durability, the HD-25s delivers punchy and accurate sound in a lightweight yet robust package.

 Classified as an on-ear design, because the pads are circular and rest on the outside of the ear rather than enclosing it fully, the HD-25 is currently available in three flavours (Light, Standard and Plus) at three price points, for general studio/DJ duties you really can’t go wrong with a pair of Sennheiser HD-25’s.

-The reissued M50 ('x’ = detachable cable) is a popular model across the audio world, competing directly with Beyerdynamic and AKG.
-They are comfortable, fold and bend in all the right places, and are relatively light (285g).
+The reissued M50 ('x’ = detachable cable) is a popular model across the audio world, competing directly with big players like Beyerdynamic and AKG.
+They are comfortable, fold and bend in all the right places, and are relatively light at just 285g.

-The sound quality is good overall, though they do shy away from a detailed, airy HF region.
+The sound quality is good overall, though in our tests they did shy away from a detailed, airy HF region.
 The mids are clear and forward, while the bottom-end extends down without any peaky resonances.
-As with all the low impedance designs here (these are 38 ohm), they are easily driven beyond our comfort threshold.
+As with all the low impedance designs in this guide (these are 38 ohm), they are easily driven beyond our comfort threshold.